Ablative CO2 Laser: Treatment, Recovery & Results

 - Prolonged redness lasting weeks to months

-- Post-inflammatory hyperpigmentation — particularly in darker skin types
+- Post-inflammatory hyperpigmentation particularly in darker skin types

-- Infection — requires immediate medical attention
+- Infection, though rare, requires immediate medical attention if it occurs

 How to Choose an Ablative CO2 Laser Clinic